xrysen/pixel-editor/readme.md

 Left-click to draw, right-click to erase

+<em>This uses a fixed layout and isn't a responsive design in the least.
+Best viewed at 1920x1080 resolution.

 ## Features
 - Basic Draw tools (Draw, fill)
 - Shapes tools (Line, Square, Circle)